darshan02-mega/Stock-price-prediction-using-LSTM-and-sentimental-analysis-on-NSE/README.md

-# Stock-price-prediction-using-LSTM-and-sentimental-analysis-on-NSE
+# Stock price prediction using LSTM, GRU, ARIMA with Sentimental Analysis
-Predicts the Close price of the NSE using LSTM with sentimental analysis
+Predicts the Close price of the BSE using different models that includes LSTM, GRU, ARIMA with sentimental analysis